OpenRockets/web-dev-error-solutions/errors/javascript/overcoming-the-index-not-used-error-in-mongodb/README.md

+# 🐞 Overcoming the "Index Not Used" Error in MongoDB

 This document addresses a common problem developers encounter when working with MongoDB indexes: queries that fail to utilize the created index, leading to performance degradation.
 This frequently happens when the query structure doesn't perfectly match the index's structure.